 We Are Beautiful and Whole Just As We Are

-I’ve been thinking for days now about that last conversation I had with the missionaries.
-One part hit me in the gut and hasn’t left: when the missionary said that Native American ceremony and dance were incorrect traditions – of our people turning away from God, meaning it was a remnant of Lamanites turning away from God.
+I’ve been thinking for days now about the most recent conversation I had with missionaries from The Church of Jesus Christ of Latter-day Saints.
+One part hit me in the gut and hasn’t left – when the missionary said that Native American ceremony and dance were incorrect traditions, a remnant of our people turning away from God.

-I was taught exactly what the missionary said when I was young, and I missed out.
-I am not the only one.
+When I was a child I was taught exactly what the missionary said and I missed out on cultural experiences and connection.
+I am not the only Indigenous person to experience this.
 There are so many of us… I have talked to many friends and family who experienced this.

-The Church of Jesus Christ of Latter-day Saints taught Native Americans that their spiritual and cultural traditions were incorrect.
-The church also taught Native American families an incorrect ancestry, and told them they were Lamanites, also called Children of Lehi.
-And the entire time the church was telling them not to act Native American the church was using Native American clothing and traditions in their movies, books, pageants, BYU singing groups, etc. This was all done to sell the Lamanite myth as fact.
+The Church of Jesus Christ of Latter-day Saints taught and continues to teach Native Americans, South Americans, and Pacific Islanders that their spiritual and cultural traditions were incorrect.
+The church also continues to teach Indigenous families an incorrect ancestry.
+Lamanites, also called Children of Lehi, is on going.
+The entire time the church has told us not to act Native American the church has used Native American clothing and traditions in their movies, books, pageants, BYU singing groups, etc. This is what it looks like to use Indigenous people to sell a colonial fiction as fact.

-So the church didn’t want us to do Native American things – unless it was for them to use our Native American identity and bodies to appropriate for their own purpose… When the church uses our identity is it good, but if it isn’t used by the Mormon church and is instead used for our own non-Christian spiritual traditions it is bad?
+So the church doesn’t want us to do Indigenous things – unless it is for them to use our identity and bodies to appropriate for their own purpose.
+When the church uses our identity it is good, but if it isn’t used by the Mormon church and is instead used for our own cultural traditions it is bad.
 Really?

 We have been called many things.
 We have been called evil, unrighteous, savage, and Lamanite.
 We have been told we lost our lands due to our evil ancestry turning away from God but told we should feel blessed because of God’s promises.
-We have been told our dark skin was a sign of a curse, but to be grateful that though it was a sign and we did indeed inherit it, that God has decided it is no longer a sign suddenly.
-As if we weren’t raised with this teaching and as if we don’t mind that for our ancestors it was a sign.
-We are told ugly things about ancestors, and it is wrapped in pretty blessings to gaslight us into gratefulness.
-We have been told how we came to be in this land by those who did not know our true history.
-They said they were there to save us while they took our land, resources, spirituality, and children.
+We have been told our dark skin was a sign of a curse but to be grateful that though it was a sign and we did indeed inherit it, that God has decided it is no longer a sign (this doesn’t mean our people were not darkened as a sign of a curse – only that it’s purpose has been filled and there is no need to view dark skin as a sign of unrighteousness now).
+We weren’t raised with these teaching and children continue to be raised with them.
+We are told ugly things about ancestors and it is wrapped in pretty blessings to gaslight us into gratefulness.
+We have been told how we came to be in this land by those who did not know our true history nor do they have a right to it.
+They said they were here to save us while they took our land, resources, spirituality, and children.
 We were told we needed redemption.
 We didn’t.
 We don’t.
 We are beautiful and whole just as we are.
 We are the Indigenous of these lands.